sahleone94/Document-Search-Covid-19/README.md

 The functions are located in the Sifting Through Covid-19 Articles.ipynb.

 ## Results Summary
 Implemented  Keyword Search and Cosine Similarity functions and Topic Modeling to sift through the data COVID-19 Open Research Dataset Challenge (CORD-19)
+The disscuion of the code can be found in a blog post [here](https://medium.com/@rhys.jervis94/sifting-through-covid-19-articles-66766ed02eab).

 ## Acknowledgements
 This [dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) was created by the Allen Institute for AI in partnership with the Chan Zuckerberg Initiative, Georgetown University’s Center for Security and Emerging Technology, Microsoft Research, IBM, and the National Library of Medicine - National Institutes of Health, in coordination with The White House Office of Science and Technology Policy.